Smelt, Lee

 Biographical Text

 Goalkeeper Lee Smelt played a dozen or so games for Exeter City when on loan from Cardiff City towards the end of the 1984/85 season.
-Starting with Gravesend & Northfleet he had played over a hundred league matches for Halifax Town and played for Maidstone United after leaving Ninian Park.
+Starting with Colchester United he had played over a hundred league matches for Halifax Town and later played for Maidstone United after leaving Ninian Park.

-Working his way through the junior sides at Colchester United, Smelt gained his first full contract in July 1975.
-He never made the first team though and then moved to Southern League, Gravesend and Northfleet.
-He got another Football League chance with Nottingham Forest in June 1980 and made one league outing for them.
-He also played five games on loan with Peterborough United in 1981-82.
-Moving to Halifax Town in October 1981, Smelt enjoyed the best spell of his career becoming their regular keeper and playing in 119 league matches.
-He then joined Cardiff City in August 1984, where he added a further 37 league appearances.
+Working his way through the junior sides at Colchester United, Lee turned professional in July 1975 but, without making the first-team at Layer Road moved to Southern League Gravesend and Northfleet before being offered another professional opportunity with Nottingham Forest in June 1980 where he made one league appearance as well as playing on loan with Peterborough United.
+Moving to Halifax Town in October 1981, Lee had 119 league outings for the West Yorkshire club before switching to Cardiff City in August 1984 where he added a further 37 league appearances.

 Appearances